Prostate Cancer, Advanced or Metastatic - Topic Overview

 MRI to see if it has come back or spread.

-prostate cancer can be confusing.
-Your choices depend on your overall health,
+Your treatment choices depend on your overall health,

 how fast the cancer is growing, and how far it has spread.